Penn AC Gold Coaches

 Sierra began rowing in 2012 at Mount Baker Rowing and Sailing Center in Seattle, WA.
 After graduating from high school, Sierra continued rowing at the University of Washington, earning spots on the 2019 Pac-12 and NCAA championship women’s team.

 After completing her bachelor’s degree in Geography and Urban Planning, she began coaching for Seattle Preparatory School in the fall of 2022.
-In her first two years, the program sent 15 boats to the USRowing Youth National Championships, setting a program record in the spring of 2024 by sending 9 boats.
+In her first two years, the program sent 15 boats to the USRowing Youth National Championships, setting a program record in the spring of 2024 by sending nine boats.

-Since January of 2025, she has been the Girls Head Coach at Sammamish Rowing Association.
+Since January of 2025, she has been the girl's Head Coach at Sammamish Rowing Association.
 During her first spring season with Sammamish, the SRA junior girls claimed the Northwest Regional Women’s Team Points Trophy for the first time since 2018.
-SRA then took a Varsity 4+ and U17 4+ to the Youth National Championships, where they placed 16th and 12th respectively, making it through to the A/B semis, the first SRA girls' boats to do so since 2019.
+SRA then took a varsity 4+ and U17 4+ to the Youth National Championships, where they placed 16th and 12th respectively, making it through to the A/B semis, the first SRA girls' boats to do so since 2019.

 When Sierra is not coaching or rowing semi-recreationally, she enjoys skiing in the Pacific Northwest or lounging with her cats Gustav and Petunia.